-College in the Schools (CIS) allows juniors and seniors to take free college-level courses at their high school through partnerships between high schools and local colleges and universities.
+Concurrent Enrollment allows juniors and seniors to take free college-level courses at their high school through partnerships between high schools and local colleges and universities.
 Common names for concurrent enrollment include College in the Schools, CEP, and College Now, in addition to others.

-The class is taught by a regular high school teacher.
+The class is taught by a high school teacher.

 The class is held at your high school just like the rest of your classes.

-To learn whether your high school participates in College in the Schools, talk with your school counselor.
+To learn whether your high school participates in concurrent enrollment, talk with your school counselor.